Certain categories of employee have the right not to be dismissed unfairly. Certain qualifications are necessary:-

 - The employee must show that he is an employee – see separate note.

-- The employee must have at least two years of continuous employment unless the dismissal is for a number of reasons which are considered to be “automatically unfair”.
+- The employee must have at least two years' continuous employment unless the dismissal is for a reason considered to be “automatically unfair”.

 - The employee must not fall into one of the limited number of excluded classes – for example share fishermen.

 - The employee must have been dismissed.
 This may take a number of forms:-

 (a) The contract is terminated by the employer.

 (b) The employer fails to renew a fixed term contract.

 (c) The employee leaves because of a major breach of contract by the employer – known as constructive dismissal.

 The grounds for dismissal which are automatically unfair include reasons to do with Union membership, discrimination, pregnancy, health and safety and TUPE.